volkanagun/ILPEngine/docs/Data structures.md

   })
 ```

-Here the code read a bk file from the database directory, and it skips rule definitions (-:), and comments (%%) which parses only the facts and add them to the database.
-So database is only a fact table without rules.
-If the rules are required they must be added to the Hypothesis.
+The code below reads a `.bk` file from the database directory.
+It skips rule definitions (`-:`) and comments (`%%`), parsing only the facts and adding them to the database.
+Thus, the database contains only a fact table without rules.

+If rules are required, they must be added to the **Hypothesis**.

 ## Query Processing
-Query processing requires two steps, and Engine instance which uses the database, a query plan represented by Plan instance.
-Engine optimizes and traverses the query through LeapFrogJoin algorithm.
-If the query contains an executable function such as incrementing variables, it first computes the function with given values and continues to join operation.
-The query result will return a Substitution array.
-Substitution contains variable and value pairs which states the variable and its value.
-There is an example for a query processing below.
+Query processing involves two main components: an **Engine** instance, which uses the database, and a query plan represented by a **Plan** instance.

+The Engine optimizes and executes the query using the LeapFrogJoin algorithm.
+If the query contains executable functions, such as incrementing variables, the Engine first computes these functions with the given values before continuing with the join operations.

+The query result is returned as an array of **Substitution** objects.
+Each substitution contains variable-value pairs representing the variable and its corresponding value.

+An example of query processing is provided below.

 ```scala
 //Build the database from facts.